trealtamira/gopkgs/service-chatbot/README.md

 The flow of the entire system is as follow:

 Project OTH: Cloud Build run the build triggered by GitHub events
 Project OTH: Cloud Build Push messages on the "cloud-builds" Pub/Sub topic

-Project SER: a Pub/Sub subscription push the message to the Chatbot webhook
+Project OTH: a Pub/Sub subscription push the message to the Chatbot webhook of project SER
 Project SER: the Goolge Run service behind the webhook read the message and call the Google Chat webhook URL

 The message is shown on Google Chat room